 Isner retires at Wimbledon with knee injury

-LONDON (AP) - John Isner has retired from his second-round match at Wimbledon against Adrian Mannarino with a left knee injury.
+The 18th-seeded American pulled out in the third game of his second-round match against Adrian Mannarino with a left knee injury.

 The retirement came three years after Isner won the longest match in tennis history, beating Nicolas Mahut 70-68 in the fifth set in a Wimbledon match that lasted more than 11 hours over three days.